mars-sim/mars-sim/README.md

 # Development

-Currently, mars-sim supports Java 21.
+Currently, mars-sim requires Java 25.
 It also uses Apache Maven as the build platform.

-* Requires only JRE 21 for running mars-sim
+* Requires only JRE 25 for running mars-sim
-* Requires only JDK 21 (or OpenJDK 21) for compiling binary
+* Requires only JDK 25 (or OpenJDK 25) for compiling binary

 ## Outreach
 Feel free to use our [Facebook community](https://www.facebook.com/groups/125541663548/)